philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 The Shostak method to the best I understand it is combining theories by using the theories to eliminate variables rather than just propagate equations.
 Linear arithemtic knows how to isolate variables.
 Sweet.
 Do that, assert that variable to the egraph.
 There are piles of papers on shostak's method.
 Decrypting them is a project on its own.
 One wonders what the point of writing is when reading is so hard.
 I dunno.
 All these theory papers don't illuminate for my taste really.
 I seek a mall intuitive kernel, like a sentence or two, some hokey pseudo code.

+A "soft egraph" which tries to take low rank views? eivenvectors could use svd or qr?

+That x - y kiund of looks like a finite difference, anything to do with that? homology, homotopty, equality, ideations.
+Encoding higher equalities linear using mesh curl stuff?

+Can we make any sense of an occurs check in this linear form?
+Unification?

 ## Egraphs are Ground Completion, Grobner is Knuth Bendix